Canoe Trip Tips

 - No smoking is allowed in any of our buildings.

 - We do not allow any pets in our paddlers’ lodge.
 Please plan on your pet staying in your car while you are staying in the lodge.

 - Pack out all your trash and any you find along the way.

-- Leave your axe at home, use your stove for cooking and keep your campfire small.
+- Leave your ax at home, use your stove for cooking and keep your campfire small.
 Don’t cut anything live, and put your fires out completely!

-- Wash your dishes, do your bathing, and go to the bathroom at least 50 paces from shore.
-Get your water 50 yards off shore.
+- Wash your dishes, do your bathing, and go to the bathroom at least 50 paces from the shore.
+Get your water 50 yards offshore.

 - Practice catch-and-release fishing!
 Keep a medium-sized fish for dinner; have your camera ready for the big ones.

 - Be quiet at all times!
 You’ll see more wildlife, and everyone can enjoy the solitude.

 - Be proud of your wilderness conduct, and set a good example for others.